anodyne/nova/README.md

 * fixed error thrown when a user with level 1 user account privileges updates their account
 * fixed bug where saved personal logs could be shown in along with activated logs for users with multiple characters associated with their account
 * fixed bug where IE threw an exception on the post, log, news and docked item management pages
+* fixed error thrown on the contact page

 Known Issues
 ------------